agryman/acm16/README.md

 more other freely available languages, e.g. Python, so that it can be used more widely within the Nuclear Physics research community.

-The ACM code was developed by David Rowe and Trevor Welsch.
+The ACM code was developed by David Rowe and Trevor Welsh.

-See [Trevor Welsch's University of Toronto Home Page](https://www.physics.utoronto.ca/site-archive/rowe/taw/taw_home.html) for references to the original Maple source code and papers.
+See [Trevor Welsh's University of Toronto Home Page](https://www.physics.utoronto.ca/site-archive/rowe/taw/taw_home.html) for references to the original Maple source code and papers.